zammad/zammad-admin-documentation/manage-overviews.rst

   .. image:: images/manage/Zammad_Helpdesk_-_Overviews2.jpg

   ..
 Hint::  Shared organization is a setting in the organisations-management.
-See :ref:`manage_organizations` for more information.
+See :doc:`/manage-organizations` for more information.

   This is only important if the available role is a customer.
 When deciding whether yes or no is selected, it must be considered to what extent this makes sense - for example, if a customer sees only his own tickets, many views are usually not necessary...